tomasvdw/bitcrust/doc/file_format.md

 # Flatfiles

-Various data is stored in *flatfiles*.
+Various data is stored in *flatfilesets* [(src)](../bitcrust-lib/src/store/flatfileset.rs).
 A datatype is associate with a path and a prefix and the data is stored as sequential records in files of the format path/prefix-XXXX.

 Here XXXX is a hex signed file-sequence number and the maximum file size; the files are of fixed size to allow